folio-org/ui-courses/doc/testing-notes.md

 In this way, the same tests can be used for both unit tests and integration tests:

 1. Run the tests against a real back-end, recording tapes.

+The some time later:

 2. Run the tests against tapes, providing a test that the front-end has not broken.
 3. Re-run the tests against the real back-end, providing a test that the still-correct front-end has not had its functioning impaired by changes on the back-end.

+And as necessary:

-4. Re-record the tapes as and when necessary -- i.e. when a legitimate back-end change has occurred.
+4. Re-record the tapes when a legitimate back-end change has occurred or the tests have been expanded to make additional back-end calls.

 This approach should avoid the error-prone time-sink of building mocks for the back end, as well as relying on a relatively small number of well established and supported packages.